htcondor/htcondor/docs/man-pages/condor_submit.rst

     :index:`gce_account<single: gce_account; submit commands>`
  gce_account = <account name>
     For grid type **gce** jobs, specifies the Google cloud services account to use.
-If this submit command isn’t specified, then a random account from the authorization file given by **gce_auth_file**\ :index:`gce_auth_file<single: gce_auth_file; submit commands>`
+If this submit command isn't specified, then a random account from the authorization file given by **gce_auth_file**\ :index:`gce_auth_file<single: gce_auth_file; submit commands>`
     will be used. :index:`gce_auth_file<single: gce_auth_file; submit commands>`